Gerald R. Ford-class aircraft carrier: Power generation

-The new Bechtel A1B reactor for the Gerald R. Ford class is smaller and simpler, requires fewer crew, and yet is far more powerful than the Nimitz-class A4W reactor.
+The Bechtel A1B reactor for the Gerald R. Ford class is smaller and simpler, requires fewer crew, and yet is far more powerful than the Nimitz-class A4W reactor.
 Two reactors will be installed on each Gerald R. Ford-class carrier, providing a power generation capacity at least 25% greater than the 550 MW (thermal) of the two A4W reactors in a Nimitz-class carrier.
 The portion of thermal power allotted to electrical generation will be tripled.

 The propulsion and power plant of the Nimitz-class carriers were designed in the 1960s, when onboard technologies required less electrical power.
 "New technologies added to the Nimitz-class ships have generated increased demands for electricity; the current base load leaves little margin to meet expanding demands for power."

 The Gerald R. Ford-class ships convert steam into power by piping it to four main turbine generators (MTG) to generate electricity for major ship systems, and the new electromagnetic catapults.
 The Gerald R. Ford-class ships use steam turbines for propulsion.

 A larger power output is a major component of the integrated warfare system.
 Engineers took extra steps to ensure that integrating unforeseen technological advances onto a Gerald R. Ford-class aircraft carrier would be possible.
 The Navy expects the Gerald R. Ford class will be part of the fleet for 90 years, until the year 2105, which means that the class must successfully accept new technology over the decades.
 Only half of the electric power generation capacity is used by currently planned systems, with half remaining available for future technologies.